 Here you'll find information about how a Plaid Cymru government intends to deliver on behalf of the people of Caerphilly in terms of health, jobs, education and much more.
+If you'd like to read our pledges for young people, click here.
+If you'd like to read our pledges for women, click here.
 If you'd like to read about our plans in Polish, click here.

 Health and Social Care

 Caerphilly residents have been let down with local GP provision in recent years, with Gilfach, Lansbury Park and Penyrheol surgeries all closing in the last five years.
 This is a direct result of Labour’s failures with workforce planning – there simply aren’t enough GPs in the area to sustain the required staffing levels.
 Under Labour, Wales has one of the lowest rates of GPs-per-head in Europe.

 Plaid Cymru has a plan to improve the situation, which includes training and recruiting 1,000 doctors over Wales.
 On a population basis, this is expected to mean around 60 new doctors to serve the Caerphilly County area.
 We will also recruit 4,000 extra nurses and 1,000 allied health professionals to further improve the available level of service for local residents.

 Plaid Cymru is also the only party going into the election saying that NHS staff, who have sacrificed so much to keep people safe during the pandemic, should receive at least a 4% pay rise.